Davico84/Davico84/README.md

 During my experience I moved away from the world of software development and got into mining technology projects.
 But since I met Henry my preferences turned to the development of Full Stack applications.

-I am currently looking for job offers that satisfy my desire to apply what I have learned and acquire new knowledge and tools that allow me to develop good quality software.
+I am currently looking for job offers that satisfy my desire to apply what I have learned and acquire new knowledge and tools that allow me to develop good quality software.  :rocket: :rocket: :rocket:

 ## Skills
 - 👨‍💻 JavaScript, PHP, C#